Professional Cookery NC Level 6

 The hospitality industry is vital to Scotland’s tourism sector and a key part of our economy.
 Hotels, bars, restaurants, canteens and cafes all require skilled chefs to plan, design and prepare food to the highest standards.

-You will be based in the professional training kitchen in Fort William.
+You will be based in the professional training kitchen in Fort William or Portree, depending on where you live.
 Students will combine practical cooking days with classroom theory sessions each week.

 Applicants must have a passion for cookery and be willing to work hard and commit to the requirements of the course.
-It would be beneficial for candidates to have relevant Standard Grades at Credit level/Nat 5 or the NC in Professional cookery/Hospitality at SCQF level 5.
+It would be beneficial for candidates to have relevant National 5s or the NC in Professional Cookery/Hospitality at SCQF level 5.
 Mature students will be considered on merit.
 All candidates will attend an interview.